creationix/howtonode.org/articles/express-mongodb.markdown

 Installation is as simple as downloading the [installer from here][].
 For this tutorial I've been using v1.2.2 on MacOSX but any recent version should work.
 Once installed you can just execute 'mongod' to have a local instance up and running.

 ###node.js###
-I'll assume that you already have an installed version of node.js (why else would you be looking at a how-to?! ;) ) However as [node][] is subject to a reasonably high rate of change for the purposes of this article everything has been written to run against the ['v0.1.28' tag][]
+I'll assume that you already have an installed version of node.js (why else would you be looking at a how-to?! ;) ) However as [node][] is subject to a reasonably high rate of change for the purposes of this article everything has been written to run against the ['v0.1.28' tag][].

 ## Getting hold of express
 To create our 'blog' we'll work with the default express repository locally, to do this please perform the following commands in your console: